wanglewis/icloudpd/README.md

 | CLIFOPTIONS  | This is for additional commandline options you want to pass to the icloudpd application. |
 | FOLDERSTRUCTURE  | folder structure, such as {:%Y/%m/%d} OR {:%Y/%m} |

+run /home/savepassword.sh and follow the steps to save your password in keyring